openthings-cc/FarmFood-Interoperability/applications.md

 Slack for organic trading
 ---
-A simple chat application that knows how to translate a copypasted URL into a visual gadgets (i.e giving away apples offer).
+A simple chat application that knows how to translate a URL () into visual gadgets.
 Users can trade in their neighborhood's chat room.